nicolas-forquet/elan/README.md

 And customized plots to better compare pre-sized treatment train options.

-## For whom ?
+## For whom?

-Urban water professionals and stakeholders with a GIS skill
+Urban water professionals and stakeholders with a GIS skill.

-## For what ?
+## For what?

 * To connect an area with no sanitation network (wastewater)